Fremantle Stuff > Buildings > Mortuary

 Archaeological investigations and surface surveys, conducted in 1984 and 1986, concentrated on the former whaling and ship building industries as well as the Long Jetty.
 In 2007, an archaeological conservation plan was prepared for the Bathers Bay area.
 All have contributed to a better understanding of the place, its former uses and historical significance.

-Photo from unknown source, date unknown, showing the mortuary in the centre, with the kerosene store/Harbour & Lights boathouse/Kidogo Arthouse on the right.
+Photo from unknown source, date unknown, looking north, showing the mortuary in the centre, with the kerosene store/Harbour & Lights boathouse/Kidogo Arthouse on the right.

 See also: kerosene store/Kidogo Arthouse/ Harbour & Lights boathouse.